marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2025-05-07-Migration Synapse Dedicated Pool to Fabric.md

 ---
 layout: post
-title: Interoperability between Fabric and Snowflake
+title: Migrate your Synapse Dedicated pool to Fabric Datawarehouse
 date: "2025-03-18"
-categories: ["Snowflake", "Fabric", "Iceberg"]
+categories: ["Synapse", "Fabric", "Datawarehouse","Migraton"]
 ---
 In May 2024, Snowflake and Microsoft [announced](https://www.snowflake.com/en/blog/microsoft-partnership-enhancing-interoperability/){:target="_blank"} the extension of their partnership through the Iceberg file format, establishing an intelligible exchange format between their technologies.
 This article explores technically how this announcement optimizes the use of products without compromising your data and analytics strategy.